RahilPatel04/BeAMAZEd/README.md

 ## Randomly Generated Maze
 ![Image of mazeGeneration](https://cdn.discordapp.com/attachments/769945456021078079/782841543618068490/mazeGeneration.gif)

 The maze is generated randomly on each run, at any size, pre-determined by the programmer.
-The maze uses a "tree branching" algorithm, cosisting of the following steps:
+The maze uses a "tree branching" algorithm, which means any area of the maze is accessible from any other area of the maze.
+The algorithm cosists of the following steps:

 - Choose a random starting spot
 ```